 Protect your whānau

-Where can I get my flu jab?
+Where can I get my flu injection?

 If you’re 50+, now’s a great time to get protected and its free for Māori, Pacific and former refugees in Otago and Southland.